mudita/MuditaOS/doc/development_workflow.md

 If it's impossible to provide the above information then your commit is likely excessive or redundant and should be squashed with other commit(s).

 **Note:** If you're part of the MuditaOS core development team, your commit *must* start with Jira ticket number in square brackets.
 It can also point to which component you are working on, e.g. `[EGD-5555] phonebook: fix contact details`.
 A list of components is not yet defined, so please follow the names that are already in use.
-Do not add commits that are out of scope of the Jira issue you are working on.
+Do not add commits that are out of the scope of the Jira issue you are working on.

 ## Basic checks before Pull Request

 Before submitting a Pull Request please go through some basic checks:
-	- test your changes on both Linux and RT1051 platforms (please pay special attention to the things you might break unintentionally, e.g. when working on calling, check call log too)
+	- test your changes on both Linux and RT1051 platforms (please pay special attention to the things you might break unintentionally, e.g. when working on calling funcionality, check call log too)
 	- [include changelog description](changelog_howto.md) (if applicable),
 	- run unit tests (`make check`),
 	- check if your code formatting complies with [`.clang-format`](.clang-format).

 ## Submit a Pull Request

 Submit a Pull Request.
-You can add labels which will help people who know the part of code you are modifying in spotting the changes you are submitting and do a code review.
+You can add labels that will help people who know the part of the code you are modifying in spotting the changes you are submitting and do a code review.

 Please use the PR description to:
 	- explain what and why you are changing,